 \subsection{Demographic Representativeness}

 \paragraph{Is there a difference in LLMs' ability to simulate different demographic groups?}

-To assess how LLMs simulate different demographic groups, we first analyze the average number of identified marked words and the average semantic diversity of all demographic groups.
+To assess how LLMs simulate different demographic groups, we first analyze the average number of identified marked words and semantic diversity of demographic groups.
 Figure~\ref{fig:Sem_div_dem_SD} shows that self-descriptions associated with \textit{nonbinary} personas exhibit significantly lower semantic diversity and more marked words, while responses for \textit{male} personas are among the most semantically diverse.
-We further observe that responses associated with \textit{Middle Eastern} and \textit{Hispanic} personas tend to contain more marked words and exhibit lower semantic diversity as opposed to other race/ethnicity groups.~\footnote{We see similar results for social media bios and report those results in Figure~\ref{fig:Sem_div_dem_Bio} in Appendix \ref{app:bio}.} This suggests that \textbf{the portrayal of marginalized gender and race/ethnicity groups are more prone to flattened portrayals}, i.e., reduced diversity and recurring, possibly stereotypical patterns.
+We further observe that responses associated with \textit{Middle Eastern} and \textit{Hispanic} personas tend to contain more marked words and exhibit lower semantic diversity as opposed to other race/ethnicity groups.~\footnote{We see similar results for social media bios and report those results in Figure~\ref{fig:Sem_div_dem_Bio} in Appendix \ref{app:bio}.} This suggests that \textbf{simulations of marginalized gender and race/ethnicity groups are more prone to flattened portrayals}, i.e., reduced diversity and recurring, possibly stereotypical patterns.

-Next, we examine whether LLMs produce non-English responses during persona simulation.
+Next, we examine whether LLMs are prone to language switching during persona simulation.
 Across all LLMs, we find that non-English self-descriptions and bios are most frequent for \textit{Hispanic} personas (up to $10.5\%$), while non-English responses are rare for all other racial groups (up to $0.8\%$).
 This indicates that LLMs fall victim to the \textbf{`perpetual foreigner stereotype' when simulating \textit{Hispanic} personas}~\citep{dennis2018exploring}.

-Finally, for OpinionsQA, we compare the average distributional alignment between simulated demographic personas and the human ground-truth (Fig.~\ref{fig:opinionqa_olmo7}).
-In line with \citet{suh2025languagemodelfinetuningscaled}, we observe the highest alignment for \textit{Black} personas and the lowest alignment for \textit{White} personas.
-However, we also find that the alignment achieved by two out of five models is worse than that of the random baseline (0.25 $\pm$ 0.002; cf. Section \ref{sec:eval_align}).
-We discuss this observation in more detail in Section \ref{par:model_comp}.
+Finally, we compare the opinion distance between simulated personas and the human ground-truth on OpinionsQA (Fig.~\ref{fig:opinionqa_olmo7}).
+In line with \citet{suh2025languagemodelfinetuningscaled}, we observe the lowest distance for \textit{Black} personas and the highest distance for \textit{White} personas.
+However, we also find that two of the five models yield greater opinion distance than the random baseline (0.25 $\pm$ 0.002).
+We discuss this in more detail in Section \ref{par:model_comp}.